 S.1.1.6.
-Printed Ticket. - Any printed ticket issued by a device of the computing type on which there is printed the total computed price, shall have printed clearly thereon the total volume of the delivery in terms of liters or gallons, and the appropriate decimal fraction of the liter or gallon, and the corresponding price per liter or gallon.
+Recorded Representations. - Any recorded representation created by a device of the computing type which includes the total computed price, shall also include thereon the total volume of the delivery in terms of liters or gallons, and the appropriate decimal fraction of the liter or gallon, and the corresponding price per liter or gallon.

-(Added 1979) (Amended 1987)
+(Added 1979) (Amended 1987 and 2023)